frozzel/uni-server/README.md

 Take the above curl and add the three codes obtained to it in a text editor. copy the curl into your terminal to receive your long live token.

 ### *** Expires 60 DAYS ***

+## TWITTER/X INSTRUCTIONS

+Create app in dev portal under new project. get keys created at creation or in "Keys and Tokens" tab.
+Generate new tokens and store all keys secrets and tokens in .env file.
+Go to the app Settings tab, generate a new OAuth 2.0 Client ID and Client Secret.
+Use the Post & Read option, then the Web option (not the native app).
+Set call back to http://127.0.0.1 and your site for the site.
+Regenerate Token And Secret, it should now say read and write in the token tab.
+Use the new tokens with the consumer ones to post on twitter, if managing multiple accounts run each config in isolation from each other not in a global state to avoid errors.

+### Revision

+Before generating Auth Tokens create permissions in settings tab, then generate token in Keys and Tokens tab, this will avoid auth errors

+F@#$%&!@# Twitter 0Auth2 its trash dont even bother